 Whenever possible, attend an IFRB and/or (SERP).
-If you are unable to attend these meetings, review IMC 0609, Attachment 1 and an actual IFRB/SERP package to develop an understanding of the IFRB/SERP purposes/processes, and the contents of an IFRB/ SERP package.
+If you are unable to attend these meetings, review IMC 0609, Attachment 01 and an actual IFRB/SERP package to develop an understanding of the IFRB/SERP purposes/processes, and the contents of an IFRB/ SERP package.
 Discuss the rationale for the outcome/resolution of the panel with a qualified inspector.

-Meet with your supervisor or a qualified inspector to discuss any questions you may have a this training activity.
+Meet with your supervisor or a qualified inspector to discuss any questions you may have after completing this training activity.

 DOCUMENTATION: Operations Technical Proficiency-Level Qualification Signature Card Item ISA-OPS-8